Hacker Dojo: Controversies

-Distributed denial of service attack
+Denial-of-service attack

 Members at Hacker Dojo could not access the Internet during several outages occurring between June 22 and July 14, 2013.
-The problem was eventually traced to an amplified distributed denial-of-service attack (DDoS) attack.
-In this case, the perpetrator was sending forged Domain Name Service (DNS) requests to multiple domain name servers, causing the servers to send large amounts data records to the Hacker Dojo, thereby overloading the system and preventing legitimate use of the network.

-Dojo managers made several attempts to stop the attacks, but were unsuccessful.
+The problem was eventually traced to an amplified distributed denial-of-service (DDoS) attack.
+In this case, the perpetrator was sending forged Domain Name Service (DNS) requests to multiple domain name servers, causing the servers to send large amounts of data records to the Hacker Dojo, thereby overloading the system and preventing legitimate use of the network.
+Dojo managers made several unsuccessful attempts to stop the attacks.
 Eventually, they requested help from the Federal Bureau of Investigation (FBI), which determined the outages were the result of a criminal act by Jason David Miller, a former Dojo member.

-According to the indictment, Miller had become a member on May 19, 2013, using the first name "ad" and the last name "min," such that his username became "ad.min" and his email address "ad.min@hackerdojo.com."
-Dojo management forbids misleading usernames, and terminated his email account.
-On June 1, 2013, Miller re-registered as "Dallas Smith," and began attacking the Dojo's internet service a few weeks later, starting on June 22, 2013.
+According to the indictment, Miller had become a member on May 19, 2013, using the first name "ad" and the last name "min," such that his username became "ad.min" and his email address was "ad.min@hackerdojo.com."
+Dojo management forbids misleading usernames, and terminates his email account.
+On June 1, 2013, Miller re-registered as "Dallas Smith" and began attacking the Dojo's internet service a few weeks later, starting on June 22, 2013.
 He is charged with violation of Title 18 U.S.C. §§ 1030(a)(5)(A) and (c)(4)(B)(i)—Intentionally Causing Damage to a Protected Computer.
 Miller was indicted in May 2014.

-Miller claims he only intended to engage in a harmless prank.
-He had been a teaching assistant, researcher, and Eagle Scout.
 He was scheduled to be sentenced on October 3, 2016, in the courtroom of Judge Edward J. Davila in San Jose.